 How should I take care of my new dental crown?

-If you notice that your dental crown is loose or damaged, it’s time for a trip to your Charlotte family dental office, Harlow Dental at Steele Creek.
+If you notice that your dental crown is loose or damaged, it’s time for a trip to one of your Charlotte family dental offices, Harlow Dental at Steele Creek.
 We will help protect your smile and repair or replace your dental crown so you can eat the foods you love without concern.

 An excellent preventive routine is the best dental insurance you can have!